learn-co-students/module-4-code-challenge-round-4-nyc01-seng-ft-080320-poesy-1602681141/README.md

 As a user:

-1. X (ran out of time ) I can add a poem to my favourites and see it on a separate list.
+1. √ I can add a poem to my favourites and see it on a separate list.
 2. √ I can delete a poem and they are still gone when I refresh the page.

 ## Rubric